jstrieb/link-lock/README.md

 The code was written to be read.
 Please read it, especially if you don't trust me to build a secure encryption application.
 In particular:

-- ~~I am a college student, not a security professional – there may be best practices I am not aware of.~~ I have graduated college, and now work for a cybersecurity company.
 - Once someone decrypts a link, they can share the original URL as much as they want.
 Only share encrypted links with trusted people.
-- I am not comfortable using JavaScript, and I don't have a firm grasp of the nuances of the language – there may be bugs that I don't even know to check for.
-- This is the first project I have ever done using encryption – there is likely a subtle mistake somewhere.
 - Most of the encryption/decryption code is based on [MDN tutorials](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey#PBKDF2_2) for the `SubtleCrypto` API.